drdrang/tedist/README.md

     teprefix -o ';' -n ',,' Symbols.textexpander

+and you'd get a Symbols-new.textexpander file with double comma prefixes.
 Teprefix has a help message that explains the options and the defaults.

 If you want to change more than just the prefix, run `reabbrev`.
 It loops through all the snippets in the given file and allows you to change the abbreviation of each one.
 A session would look like this: